intentor/anlog/README.md

 #### Settings

 - *async*: True if write to the console should be asynchronous, otherwise false.
 Provides fast writing to console, however due to run in a separated thread, the last log(s) in case of a crash may not be written.
 The default is false.
+- *theme: Output color theme.
+The default is none.</param>
 - *minimumLevel*: Minimum log level.
 The default is the logger minimum level.

 ### SingleFile